 THE MERINO WOOL GUIDE

-Nature inspires the materials we make, the clothes we create and the way we dress ourselves – and merino wool may very well be nature’s very best invention.
-This wool has been tested for thousands of years and we’re still nowhere near creating synthetics that are even approaching its excellence.
-Clothes made from merino wool are perfect for outdoor activities during all seasons, whilst working out, travelling and to top it all off, they’re gentle on the environment too.
+Nature inspires the materials we make, the clothes we create and the way we dress – and merino wool may well be nature’s best invention.
+This wool has been tested for thousands of years and we’re still nowhere near creating a synthetic that even approaches its excellence.
+Clothes made from merino wool are perfect for outdoor activities year-round, for working out, travelling and they're gentle on the environment too.

-If this guide doesn’t win you over, try merino wool out for yourself and you’ll immediately understand!
+If this guide doesn’t win you over, try merino wool for yourself and you’ll soon understand!

 A winning combination